-The Charles "T" Jones Leadership Library, located in the academic quad beside Milano Hall, on the Summerdale campus, provides a variety of educational resources to enhance the college experience.
+The Charles "T" Jones Leadership Library provides a variety of educational resources to enhance the college experience.
 The mission of the library is to provide a facility, services, and resources, which support the academic needs of Central Penn College.

-All students have access to electronic, book, periodical, and audio-visual resources, as well as interlibrary loan materials.
-Students also have online access to the Library catalog and several online resources.
+All students have access to books, periodicals, electronic and audio-visual resources, as well as interlibrary loan materials.
+Students also have online access to the Library catalog.
 A librarian is available for assistance during library hours either in person, by phone, by text, or online by 'live' chat.

 Students are responsible for all Library materials signed out in their name and may be subject to fines, damage charges, or replacement costs.
-A hold will be placed on students' accounts in the Business Office preventing class registration, transcript requests, and graduation if library materials or charges are outstanding.
+A hold will be placed on students' accounts in the Business Office preventing class registration, transcript requests, and graduation verification if library materials or charges are outstanding.

-The Law Library, located in Bollinger Hall on the Summerdale campus, houses the legal reference collection to facilitate a legal learning environment.
-Online legal research is also available through Westlaw.
+The Law Library, located in Bollinger Hall on the Summerdale campus, houses the legal collection.
+Online legal research is also available to current students through Westlaw.